ndrean/UpImage/README.md

 end
 ```

 We write stram by stream into the file.
 When we have a redirect, we have a `{"location", location}` header.
 In this case, we return the value `location` of the tuple.
 The third function gets the headers in the acc, the second value of the function [Finch.stream](https://hexdocs.pm/finch/Finch.html#stream/5).
 In case we have the value "location", we use recursion.
-If not, we write into the file.
+If not, we write into the file so we do't return the whole binary.

 ```elixir
 def stream_write(req, file) do